ettubrutesbro/SESEME-System-Alpha/README.md

 #Terminology

-BRAINS: Individual computers that store information and communicate to their respective components. (beagle, seedling1-3[pi], XPS).
+BRAINS: Individual computers that store information and communicate to their respective components.
+(Monument, seedling1-3[pi], XPS).
 All have the property "online".

 COMPONENTS: Electronics, usually with visual output: LED strip, Button, Icon, URL, Hue, Motors, Speakers